-- Solution Continue to develop the bureau's digital marketing initiatives to continue to focus on lead generating activities for the group segment, while capitalizing on leisure demand for the drive market. - Work with the ICVB's digital agency to execute fully integrated, multi-channel micro campaigns that incorporate video, and social to leverage existing leisure market demand. - Continue to leverage the Threshold360 location visualization platform that provides 360° virtual experiences of Irving's hotels, restaurants, and destination attractions as well as location mapping. - Continue to develop the ICVB's content strategy using local writers and influencers in addition to the ICVB's in-house team to generate content for the CVB's blog to engage visitors and drive traffic to and increase engagement with the Visit Irving website. - Solution Continue to utilize a robust search engine optimization (SEO) program to engage visitors, drive traffic to both websites, and optimization for lead generation. - Continue to retool the CVB's search engine marketing (SEM) to increase website traffic to both websites and improve the lead generating capabilities of the existing meetingsfocused campaigns and to appeal to drive markets for staycations. - Continually update the Visit Irving and Irving Convention Center websites to reflect appropriate messaging, including communication of important and urgent information related to COVID-19, safety protocols to ensure peace-of-mind, messaging to promote drive-market leisure business, and meetings focused messaging that highlights the ICVB's complimentary services. - Continue to improve marketing analytics reporting to measure key distribution channels including the impact of marketing and advertising performance, lead generation, return on advertising spend, social media outcomes, Irving visitor hotel bookings and flight information. - Retool the ICVB's promotional videos to include the new entertainment development and expand the ICVB's video distribution strategy to increase Irving's visibility through various digital media channels. - Solution Section Secti - Expand the CVB's integrated "drip" marketing automation platform that aligns inbound and outbound digital marketing campaigns across the customer lifecycle to improve customer engagement and conversions.
+- Continue to develop the bureau's digital marketing initiatives to continue to focus on lead generating activities for the group segment, while capitalizing on leisure demand for the drive market. - work with the ICVB's digital agency to execute fully integrated, multi-channel micro campaigns that incorporate video, and social to leverage existing leisure market demand. - Continue to leverage the Threshold360 location visualization platform that provides 360° virtual experiences of Irving's hotels, restaurants, and destination attractions as well as location mapping. - Continue to develop the ICVB's content strategy using local writers and influencers in addition to the ICVB's in-house team to generate content for the CVB's blog to engage visitors and drive traffic to and increase engagement with the Visit Irving website. - □ Continue to utilize a robust search engine optimization (SEO) program to engage visitors, drive traffic to both websites, and optimization for lead generation. - Continue to retool the CVB's search engine marketing (SEM) to increase website traffic to both websites and improve the lead generating capabilities of the existing meetingsfocused campaigns and to appeal to drive markets for staycations. - Continually update the Visit Irving and Irving Convention Center websites to reflect appropriate messaging, including communication of important and urgent information related to COVID-19, safety protocols to ensure peace-of-mind, messaging to promote drive-market leisure business, and meetings focused messaging that highlights the ICVB's complimentary services. - Continue to improve marketing analytics reporting to measure key distribution channels including the impact of marketing and advertising performance, lead generation, return on advertising spend, social media outcomes, Irving visitor hotel bookings and flight information. - Retool the ICVB's promotional videos to include the new entertainment development and expand the ICVB's video distribution strategy to increase Irving's visibility through various digital media channels. - Expand the ICVB's email marketing strategy for lead prospecting, client and partner communications, and visitor engagement. - Expand the CVB's integrated "drip" marketing automation platform that aligns inbound and outbound digital marketing campaigns across the customer lifecycle to improve customer engagement and conversions.